 The film 'Legends of the Condor Heroes: The Gallants' does not feature any identifiable LGBTQ+ characters or themes.
-Its narrative centers on traditional martial arts, political conflicts, and heterosexual romantic relationships, leading to a 'N/A' rating for LGBTQ+ portrayal.
+Available information, including plot summaries and reviews, indicates a focus on heterosexual relationships and traditional romantic narratives, leading to a determination of N/A for LGBTQ+ portrayal.

 The film's characters maintain their traditional gender roles as established in the original wuxia novel.
 Male and female characters are portrayed according to their original gender identities, with no instances of gender swapping noted for any established character.